Wayfarer-Labs/owl-control/GAMES.md

 Some games support both first- and third-person mode; where possible, please play games in first-person mode.

-Games marked as `(admin)` have been reported to require running OBS+OWL Control in administrator mode to record correctly.
+Games marked as `(admin)` have been reported to require running OWL Control in administrator mode to record correctly.
 Please verify your recordings are not all-black when recording these games.

 **Replaying games is OK!** It's perfectly fine to replay games you've already played, but try to play a bit differently between playthroughs.
 This could mean different approaches, strategies, or playstyles.
 It's okay if you can't play _that_ differently - we're looking to cover as many of the ways you can play games as possible.